Wondering What Is the Cost of Living in San Francisco – Here’s a Quick Breakdown

 California and the Bay Area may have gone a long way from the counterculture movement in the 1960s, but that doesn’t mean that there are any fewer things to do in San Francisco if you’re looking for a quality good time.
 No wonder that SF was a background for scores of books and movies.
 But it’s about so much more than just coming out in the evening to watch the sunset behind the Golden Gate Bridge.

+When you are done unpacking after the move it is time to explore.
 Let’s start with the great outdoors.
 In case you’re moving with kids or just like to live your life in the open, we have some good news for you!
-There are more than two hundred parks in the city, as well as more than a few beaches.
+There are more than two hundred parks in the city, as well as more than a few beaches ideal for people moving with dogs.
 Some would say that guarantees endless fun.
 For other kinds of outdoor activities, you can take a boat ride to Alcatraz Island.
 The prison is no more, but there are many landmarks on the island.
 The ticket to visit them all is about 40 bucks per person.

 However, since some of us prefer to stay inside, SF puts up in a better way than many other cities.
 If you wish to watch a movie or play with your significant other or a friend in one of the many cinemas or theaters, you’ll pay 30 bucks for two tickets at a cinema, while tickets for the best seats in a theater can be acquired for 270 dollars.